 If someone else’s negligence or wrongdoing caused your amputation injury, or if you were harmed by a defective product, you may be able to recover substantial compensation.

-Please contact our amputation injury attorneys in Amarillo today to find out how Wood Law Firm, LLP can help you.
+Contact our amputation injury attorneys in Amarillo today to find out how Wood Law Firm, LLP can help you.